Spring Garden Revival

 Contact Hanover's Department of Public Works for Municipal Mulch Programs & Yard Waste Management

-Residents of Hanover benefit from robust municipal mulch and yard waste programs coordinated by the Department of Public Works.
-Seasonal mulch distribution occurs in spring and fall, with bulk pickup available at designated locations.
-Access typically requires a resident permit or sticker, and finished compost or mulch blends are offered based on availability.
-Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic per MassDEP), and brush must be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
-The Transfer Station operates on set hours, with permits and fees as required.
-Mulch is sourced from municipal tree operations, regional suppliers, and sustainable local materials, all meeting quality standards for clean, pesticide-free, and properly aged (6-12 months) wood waste.
-For more information, contact: Hanover Department of Public Works
+Hanover residents benefit from robust municipal mulch and yard waste programs coordinated by the Department of Public Works.
+Seasonal mulch distribution typically occurs in spring and fall, with bulk pickup available at designated locations.
+Residents must display a valid permit or sticker for access.
+Finished compost and mulch blends are produced from municipal tree maintenance and storm debris, ensuring sustainable sourcing.
+Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic), and brush must be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
+The Transfer Station operates on a set schedule, requiring permits and, in some cases, fees.
+Mulch quality is strictly monitored—materials must be free of construction debris and pesticides, properly aged for 6-12 months, and certified disease-free.
+For more information or to coordinate large-scale mulch needs, contact:

 40 Pond Street, Hanover, MA 02339